symfony/symfony-docs/serializer/custom_context_builders.rst

 How to Create your Custom Context Builder
 =========================================

+.. versionadded:: 6.1

+    Context builders were introduced in Symfony 6.1.

 The :doc:`Serializer Component </components/serializer>` uses Normalizers
 and Encoders to transform any data to any data-structure (e.g. JSON).
-That serialization process could be configured thanks to a :ref:`serialization context <serializer-context>`, which can be built thanks to :ref:`context builders <component-serializer-context-builders>`.
+That serialization process can be configured thanks to a :ref:`serialization context <serializer-context>`, which can be built thanks to :ref:`context builders <component-serializer-context-builders>`.

 Each built-in normalizer/encoder has its related context builder.
-But, as an example, you may want to use custom context values for your :doc:`custom normalizers </serializer/custom_normalizer>` and create a custom context builder related to them.
+However, you may want to create a custom context builder for your :doc:`custom normalizers </serializer/custom_normalizer>`.

-Creating a new context builder
+Creating a new Context Builder
 ------------------------------

-Let's imagine that you want to handle date denormalization differently if they are coming from a legacy system, by converting them to ``null`` if the serialized value is ``0000-00-00``.
+Let's imagine that you want to handle date denormalization differently if they are coming from a legacy system, by converting dates to ``null`` if the serialized value is ``0000-00-00``.
 To do that you'll first have to create your normalizer::

     // src/Serializer/ZeroDateTimeDenormalizer.php